moyano83/Designing-Data-Intensive-Applications/README.md

 ##### MapReduce workflows
 It is very common for MapReduce jobs to be chained together into workflows since the range of problems you can solve with a single MapReduce job is limited (this chaining is done implicitly by directory name).
-A batch job’s output is only considered valid when the job has completed successfully.
+A batch job's output is only considered valid when the job has completed successfully.

 #### Reduce-Side Joins and Grouping